rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 2      Stop process
 3  Else:
 4      Compile the source code into V8 module
-5      Get all its dependency modules from "current" module 6      For each dependency module:
+5      Get all its dependency modules from current module 6      For each dependency module:
 7          Create new `EsModuleFuture` task and push to `pending_futures` queue
 ```